- Bone infections

 - Insufficient hygiene

 - Higher levels of alcohol or tobacco usage

 - Improper trimming of toenails or calluses by a non-professional

 - Poorly controlled Diabetes

 The Podiatrist’s Role in Diabetic Foot:

 Podiatrists are an important part of providing appropriate care for people with diabetes.
-Most podiatrists recommend annual examinations at a minimum, although for patients at higher risk, more frequent screenings may be necessary.
+Most podiatrists and specialists recommend annual examinations at a minimum, although for patients at higher risk, more frequent screenings may be necessary.

 - Diabetics with no risk -> yearly foot examinations are fine.